 Falcon enamelware…consider it vintage that never goes out of style!

-- Use sharp-edged metal objects with care around your Falcon enamelware, in order to prevent scratching.
+Use sharp-edged metal objects with care around your Falcon enamelware, to prevent scratching.

 When cooking with your enamelware, do not allow it to boil dry.
 Doing so may damage the enamel surface.